 As the data is not stored in the Power BI file, the majority of people get confused between DirectQuery and LiveConnection types, but both are so much different and cannot be used on behalf of each other.
 Since Analytical Services works on data, you will not have much freedom on data transformation and authoring.
 Only report level DAX measures are available to add.
-These measures will be stored in the Power BI file but cannot make changes in the Analysis Service model data.
+These measures in the Power BI file but cannot make changes in the Analysis Service model data.

-In the past, Developers couldn’t create connections to multiple sources using Import and DirectQuery in a single report.
+In the past, Developers couldn’t create connections to multiple sources using Import and DirectQuery in a single Power BI report.
 But now it’s possible using the Composite connection type.
 You can include one table from the SQL server using DirectQuery type and other as an Import connection type in the same report.
 This way you can include a small amount of data in the Power BI file and connect large tables with DirectQuery type.

 You have seen the variations in connection types to connect data sources in Power BI.
 This variation gives you the power to accommodate different types and sizes of data sources at your ease.